 The Chiropractic Adjustment in Malaysia

-Everything You Need To Know About Chiropractic Adjustment.
-A spinal manipulation performed by a certified chiropractor is called a chiropractic adjustment.
-Chiropractors employ a variety of techniques to perform adjustments.
-Before making an adjustment, however, a skilled chiropractor will examine the condition of the patient thoroughly.
-Then, the chiropractor selects the adjustment technique that best suits the patient’s particular problem..
+Everything You Need To Know About Chiropractic Adjustment in Malaysia.
+A spinal manipulation performed by a chiropractor is called a chiropractic adjustment.
+Chiropractors employ a variety of techniques to perform an adjustment.
+Before adjusting, however, a skilled chiropractor will examine the condition of the patient thoroughly.
+Then, the chiropractor selects the adjustment technique that best suits the patient’s particular problem.

-A chiropractic adjustment is performed through the use of either an instrument or a “hands-on” method.
+A chiropractic adjustment is through the use of either an instrument or a “hands-on” method.
 The “hands-on” way has been around since the inception of chiropractic medicine, in 1896.
-However, current research supports a better and more accurate means of chiropractic treatment, which is beneficial and eliminates the risk usually associated with treatments that involve the manual hands-on method.
+However, current research supports a better and more accurate means of chiropractic treatment.
+The most accurate means of treatment are through mechanized systems such as an activator.
+The activator method is beneficial as it eliminates the risk usually associated with the manual means.

-Instrumentally assisted adjustments (treatments), as provided by chiropractors, are chiropractic adjustments that enable chiropractors to target a particular segment of the spine or a joint without irritating the surrounding tissues or structures.
-In our centers, our chiropractors utilize the activator methods when treating a spinal disc patient or a patient who presents with a complicated orthopedic condition in which hands-on method might be a contra-indication.
+Instrumentally assisted adjustments (treatments), as provided by chiropractors, are chiropractic adjustments.
+They enable chiropractors to target a particular segment of the spine or a joint without irritating tissues or structures.
+In our centers, our chiropractors utilize the activator methods when treating a spinal disc patient or a patient who presents with a complicated orthopedic condition.
+In complicated cases, the hands-on approach might be a contra-indication.

-Instruments such as the “Activator” allows only a precise, premeasured amount of force to be delivered to a particular segment at a very specific angle, which is impossible to accomplish manually.
+Instruments such as the “Activator” allows only a precise, premeasured amount of force to be delivered to a particular segment at a precise angle, which is impossible to accomplish manually.
 An instrument like the Activator is changing the non-surgical field of Spine, Joint, and Orthopedic conditions.

-In our centers, we initiated the instrument assisted methods of adjustments in 2007 and have found them to be significantly more effective in comparison to the Gonstead Methods, Diversified methods, or even Thompson Methods of spinal or joint adjustment.
+In our centers, we initiated the instrument-assisted methods of adjustments in 2007 and had found them to be significantly more effective in comparison to the Gonstead Methods, Diversified methods, or even Thompson Methods of spinal or joint adjustment.

-Our founder, Dr. Yama Zafer (Doctor of Chiropractic) believes the manual methods of adjustments for those that suffer from a spinal disc disorder should be avoided.
+Our founder, Dr. Yama Zafer (Doctor of Chiropractic) believes in avoiding the manual methods of adjustments for those that suffer from a spinal disc disorder.
 Manual Adjustments, according to Dr. Zafer (our founding Chiropractor), often involve rotatory movements or positioning that require putting a patient’s spine in a rotated position.
 According to our Chiropractor, the instrument-assisted adjustments are the best method of joint mobilization.

 Instrumental adjustments, such as those performed by an Activator, accomplish more than what the manual methods can do.
 Best of all, with the instrument-rendered adjustments patients, tend to relax better during their treatments.